 Jesus Was Way Cool: No matter what their interpretation of Yahweh, all branches of Gnosticism present Jesus as an emissary of the good God.

-Light is Good/Light Is Not Good: On one side, there's the Aeons, whole live in greater realms of light.
+Light Is Good/Light Is Not Good: On one side, there's the Aeons, who live in greater realms of light.
 On the other, there's the Archons, who are pretty much evil angels, and one of them is a solar deity.

 Missing Episode: Almost the entire written record of the religion, but for the chance discovery of the Nag Hammadi texts in 1945.
 Still, many other scriptures are referenced in this extant collection that have not been recovered.

 Moral Dissonance: Gnosticism tries to solve the problem of God's apparent tyranny in the Old Testament by subverting it completely and presenting the Old Testament God as the equivalent of Satan.

 More Than Mind Control: Essentially the only power of the Archons and Demiurge is their ability to create illusions that we souls subsequently participate in and give power.